qui113x/Werkzeug-PBKDF2-Hash-Converter/README.md

-## Werkzeug-PBKDF2-Hash-Converter
+# Werkzeug-PBKDF2-Hash-Converter

-# A simple python script for converting Werkzeug PBKDF2 hashes to their corresponding Hachcat format and vice versa
+A simple python script for converting Werkzeug PBKDF2 hashes to their corresponding Hachcat format and vice versa

-# This is a simple python script for converting pbkdf2_sha256 hashes into Hashcat compatible hashes.
+This is a simple python script for converting pbkdf2_sha256 hashes into Hashcat compatible hashes.
 You can also work backwards from Hashcat compatible hashes into pbkdf2 hashes.

-# This script also contains a batch function that allows for the conversion of multiple hashes from a single input file.
+The script also contains a batch function that allows for the conversion of multiple hashes from a single input file.